 AAOS 2019 Panel Discussion on Wound Dressing

-AAHKS SYMPOSIUM: Perspectives on Next Generation Sequencing Javad Parvizi, MD, FRCS
+AAHKS SYMPOSIUM: Next Generation Sequencing by Javad Parvizi, MD, FRCS

 ARTICLES & DATA

 - The Presence of Sinus Tract Adversely Affects the Outcome of Treatment of Periprosthetic Joint Infections

 A sinus tract may be encountered in patients with periprosthetic joint infection (PJI) and constitutes a major criterion for diagnosis.
 The aim of this study is to identify associated factors for the presence of sinus tract and outcome of 2-stage exchange arthroplasty in these patients.